mattallty/muguet/README.md

   - `container_id`.docker
   - `hostname`.docker (when running a container with -h option)
   - `compose-service`.docker (if using Docker Compose)
-  - And possibly others based on the `org.muguet.hostname-map` label (see below)
+  - And possibly others based on the `org.muguet.reverse-proxy.subdomain-map` label (see below)

 ### Examples